Indigenous Artists to See in Canada

 The National Gallery of Canada in Ottawa (2) also features a substantial collection of Indigenous art.

-Here are some of the many Indigenous artists to look for while on your Canadian train vacation
+Here are some of the many Indigenous artists to look for while on your Canadian train vacation.

-Bill Reid
+1. Bill Reid

 Reid didn’t begin exploring his Haida roots until he was 23 years old.
 He studied European-style jewellery-making, but a trip to Haida Gwaii where he saw bracelets carved by his great-great uncle inspired his focus on Haida art — jewellery, painting, drawing and sculpture.
 In the years that followed, Reid became one of Canada’s most renowned artists and a bridge between Indigenous Peoples and others.

-Explore the Bill Reid Gallery and its amazing collection while spending time in Vancouver on a West Coast train vacation
+Explore the Bill Reid Gallery and its amazing collection while spending time in Vancouver on a West Coast train vacation.

-Lucy Tasseor Tutsweetok
+2. Lucy Tasseor Tutsweetok

 Lucy Tasseor Tutsweetok was born in Nunalla, Manitoba, very close to the border with Nunavut, where her family lived by hunting.
 After her father died, she lived with her grandparents in Arviat, Nunavut, where she started carving sculptures ranging in size from as small as a couple of inches to as big as boulders.
-Her style is considered semi-abstract and her sculptures are notable for often having parts remaining natural — uncarved and unpolished — and some pieces with drawing incised into the stone.
+Her style is considered semi-abstract and her sculptures are notable for often having parts remaining natural — uncarved and unpolished — and some pieces with drawings incised into the stone.
 She often carved small family groups of faces and heads.
 Her sculptures have been shown in exhibitions since 1970, including internationally.

 Tasseor Tutsweetok died in 2012 but her art lives on in her sculptures, which can often be seen in the Art Gallery of Ontario in Toronto (4), the National Gallery of Canada in Ottawa, the Canadian Museum of History in Gatineau, and the Winnipeg Art Gallery.